 What is my information used for?

 The information your pharmacy or other authorized healthcare provider collects is for the purpose of providing you with better care.
-The information is private and confidential, and will help your healthcare provider deliver better and safer care.
+The information is private and confidential and will help your healthcare provider deliver better and safer care.

-Will all community pharmacies be required to connect to the Drug Information System?
+Are all community pharmacies be required to connect to the Drug Information System?